Understanding Intermittent Explosive Disorder And Its Treatment

 Online therapy is a flexible and effective option if you or someone you know exhibits signs and symptoms of intermittent explosive disorder.
 The ability to schedule appointments from the comfort of your own space may be particularly beneficial if you're concerned about anger in an uncontrolled environment.
 Through a platform like BetterHelp, you can connect with one of over 30,000 licensed mental health professionals specializing in unique areas of mental health based on your needs, preferences, and location.
 With more options than those in your area, you may be more likely to find someone specializing in your condition.

-Is intermittent explosive disorder a serious mental illness?
+Is intermittent explosive disorder an emotional disturbance?

-How do you know if you have intermittent explosive disorder?
+How do you beat intermittent explosive disorder?

 - Previous Article